danielprasetyo7952/Tugas-Akhir/README.md

 # Tugas Akhir

-This repository that contains documentation of a research project on **Foreign Exchange or Cryptocurrency Forecasting**.
-This repository serves as a record of the work that has been done and provides valuable insights into the methods and techniques used in the research.
+This repository that contains documentation of a thesis on **Foreign Exchange Forecasting**.
+This repository serves as a record of the work that has been done and provides valuable insights into the methods and techniques used in the thesis.

 ## Methods
-Methods that are implemented in the research project are:
+Methods that are implemented in the thesis:
-- LSTM Layer
+- LSTM Model
-- Genetic Algorithms
+- Genetic Algorithms for Optimization
 <!-- - Particle Swarm Optimization (Future Research) -->

 ## Usage